Beware of Online Scams: Secure Your Duct Cleaning Experience

 What’s more alarming is the presence of fraudulent links asking for personal information.
 Recognizing such scams is vital, and here’s how you can do it:

 Easy Ways to Tell if You Are Getting Scammed

-The post says “Believe my work not my words.
-This is not a scam“.
-If they have to say it’s not a scam, it’s a scam.
+- Explicit Reassurance: If the post insists, “Believe my work, not my words.
+This is not a scam,” it’s likely a scam.

-Their occupation says they work at Facebook Marketplace.
+- Claimed Occupation: Be wary if their occupation states they work at Facebook Marketplace.

 - Usage of the Word “Kindly”: Example: “Kindly message me to avail of our service.”